spdx/tools-python/README.md

 - API to create and manipulate SPDX v2.2 and v2.3 documents
 - Parse, convert, create and validate SPDX files
-- supported formats: Tag/Value, RDF, JSON, YAML, XML
+- Supported formats: Tag/Value, RDF, JSON, YAML, XML
-- visualize the structure of a SPDX document by creating an `AGraph`.
+- Visualize the structure of a SPDX document by creating an `AGraph`.
   Note: This is an optional feature and requires additional installation of optional dependencies

 ## Experimental support for SPDX 3.0